dangthanhhao/Learn-react/docs/react-learning-plan.md

 ### 💬 Copilot Prompts

--   "What is a synthetic event in React and how does it differ from HTML events?"
--   "How do I prevent form submission with e.preventDefault()?"
 -   "Explain controlled vs uncontrolled inputs with examples."
 -   "What's the performance impact of arrow functions in event handlers?"
+-   "How do I handle multiple event handlers in one component?"

 ### 📝 Exercises